Training with Hyperwear Sandbells

 Environment – Sandbells can be used in any environment; indoors, outdoors, at the beach or the park.
 They can even get wet.

-Portability – Sandbells are very portable and travel well.
+Sandbells are very portable and travel well.
 Fancy a workout on the beach?
-Chuck ‘em in the boot or trunk of the car.
-They aren’t going to clunk around and possibly break something.
+Chuck ’em into the boot or trunk of the car.
+They won’t roll and clunk around like plates or a dumbell.

-Replaces your metal – Use a Sandbell to do the same exercises that you have been typically told to do with a kettlebell, dumbbell or even a barbell.
+You can use a Sandbell to do the same exercises that you can do with a kettlebell, dumbbell or even a barbell.

 The portability and versatility of Sandbells make them a perfect addition to flesh out your fitness program.

 - You can take them to your friend’s house for a motivating workout.